-48. The members of the Subclasses are so numerous that joinder of all members is impracticable.
+48. The members of the Class are so numerous that joinder of all members is impracticable.
 The population in the Class Geographic Area is estimated to include well over 5,000 residents.
-Plaintiffs believe that there are thousands of members of the Class who have been exposed to PFCs from Defendants' AFFF as described herein.
-Members can be easily identified from public records, such as: property tax records, municipal water records, and other public records and notified of the pendency of this action by mail or via other public forums.
+Plaintiffs believe that there are thousands of members of the Class who own and/or occupy properties have been impacted by PFCs from Defendants' AFFF as described herein.
+Members can be easily identified from public records, such as property tax records, municipal water records, and other public records and notified of the pendency of this action by mail or via other public forums.